 Home Equity Loan

-If you own a home with equity, you have three ways to borrow money against the value of your home: a home equity loan or home equity line of credit, or doing a cash-out refinance.
+If you own a home with equity, you have three ways to borrow money against the value of your home: a home equity loan, home equity line of credit or a cash-out refinance.

-For homeowners, these options will most likely offer the lowest interest rates, but they’re also the riskiest, because your home is the collateral — something you own that your lender can take if you don’t pay off the loan.
+For homeowners, these options will most likely offer the lowest interest rates.
+But they’re also the riskiest, because your home is the collateral — something you own that your lender can take if you don’t pay off the loan.

 The world of debt collections and creditors can be confusing, intimidating and sometimes even illegal.
 There’s a common misconception, for example, that someone can take your house or you can go to jail for not making your credit card payments.
-But credit card debt is unsecured civil debt, meaning no one can put you in jail or take your house for not paying it.
+But credit card debt is unsecured debt, meaning no one can put you in jail or take your house if you don’t pay it.

-If you’re being harassed by creditors or have circumstances that make your debt repayment confusing, don’t give up before finding out what options you have for assistance.
+If you’re being harassed by creditors or have circumstances that make your debt repayment confusing, don’t give up before finding out your options for assistance.

 Debt Management Program

 With a debt management program, a credit counseling company will handle your consolidation in hopes of getting you better interest rates and lower fees.
 You’ll be assigned a counselor, who will set up a repayment and education plan for you.
 This program is specifically for unsecured debt, like credit cards and medical bills.

-A debt management program pays your creditor for you to ensure you stay current on your debt payments.
+A debt management program pays your creditors for you to ensure you stay current on your debt payments.
 Your credit score may even improve during the program.
 But if you miss a monthly payment, you can be dropped, and you’ll lose all the benefits you gained.

 Credit Card Debt Settlement